roshnigrace/python-flask-todo/projects.md

 # Function to create a Gist with the given content
 def create_gist(content, filename):
+    """
+    Creates a Gist with the given content.

+    Args:
+        content (str): The content of the Gist. filename (str): The filename for the Gist.

+    Returns:
+        str: The URL of the created Gist if successful, None otherwise.
+    """
     # Define the Gist API URL
     gist_api_url = 'https://api.github.com/gists'